Meet our nursing team, the experts in clinical care

 Melanie Dawson, Registered Nurse and Registered Manager

-Having been with Helping Hands for 16 years, Melanie heads up the team enabling us to provide support for people with more complex healthcare needs who want to continue living at home with a degree of choice andindependence.
+Having been with Helping Hands in a nursing role for over 15 years, Melanie heads up the team enabling us to provide support for people with more complex healthcare needs who want to continue living at home with a degree of choice and independence.
 She regularly meets customers who believed that staying at home would not be possible.
+Melanie’s clinical experience covers a range of fields, including spinal injury, acquired brain injury, dementia, cerebral palsy, behavioural issues, and neurological illness.

 “Live-in care at home is bespoke.
 It’s one-to-one,” Melanie explained.